GovTechSG/purple-a11y/README.md

 A report will be downloaded into the current working directory.

-An Address link to report is provided.
-Click on the link to access the location of the report.

-You can also click on the view report button to see the Accessibility Scan Results.

 ## Accessibility Scan Results

 Each Issue has its own severity "Must Fix" / "Good to Fix" based on the [WCAG Conformance](https://www.w3.org/TR/WCAG21/).